 Fillets of Plaice *pre-loved*

 This is a pre-loved paperback of Fillets of Plaice, by Gerald Durrell.
-The book was first published in 1971 and this printing is from 1988.
-The book is in very good condition, with only minor creasing to the cover and some browning of page edges.
+The book was first published in 1971 and this is a 1973 edition.
+The book is in excellent condition, with only a very faint spine crease.